himanshu2677/Neural-Machine-Translation/README.md

     3. Replacing numbers with 'num'
     4. Removing english characters in hindi sentence
-    5. Filtered to keep only examples with length of English text as well as Hindi text less than 32 (MAX_LENGTH = 32)
+    5. Filtered to keep only examples with length of English text as well as Hindi text less than 32 (MAX_LENGTH = 32) (88% of english-hindi pair had lengths of text less than 32.
+Shorter length helps in training.)

 Textvectorizer and Text embeddings: